 - 1. Scope, Frequency, and Methodology - a.
 The permittee shall test the effluent for toxicity in accordance with the provisions below.
 Such testing will determine if an appropriately dilute effluent sample adversely affects the survival, reproduction, or growth of the test organisms. - b.
-Within 90 days of initial discharge of the 3.0 MGD facility, the permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this part of this permit and in accordance with "Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms," fourth edition (EPA-821-R-02-013) or its most recent update: - 1) Chronic static renewal survival and reproduction test using the water flea (Ceriodaphnia dubia) (Method 1002.0).
+The permittee shall conduct the following toxicity tests using the test organisms, procedures, and quality assurance requirements specified in this part of this permit and in accordance with "Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms," fourth edition (EPA-821-R-02-013) or its most recent update: - 1) Chronic static renewal survival and reproduction test using the water flea (Ceriodaphnia dubia) (Method 1002.0).
 This test should be terminated when 60% of the surviving adults in the control produce three broods or at the end of eight days, whichever occurs first.
 This test shall be conducted once per quarter. - 2) Chronic static renewal 7-day larval survival and growth test using the fathead minnow (Pimephales promelas) (Method 1000.0).
 A minimum of five replicates with eight organisms per replicate shall be used in the control and in each dilution.
-This test shall be conducted occurs per quarter.
+This test shall be conducted once per quarter.